 The only thing I really ever tape off is the sides of the drawers.
 I like FrogTape for this.

 I generally do not paint the sides or the insides of the drawers on any of my furniture pieces.
 For one, it’s more work and why make it harder?
 And usually, the drawers are in great condition.
 (I almost always line the insides though, more on that at the end.)

 Do I need to Prime?

 The general answer is no.

-However if you have an older piece that is cherry or mahogany, you will likely experience the dreaded bleed-through.
+However, if you have an older piece that is cherry or mahogany, you will likely experience the dreaded bleed-through.
 This will happen no matter which type of paint you use.
-Test in a in a small inconspicuous area first.
+Test it in a small, inconspicuous area first.
 Here I started on the side, at the bottom of this dresser and as you can see, I got bleed-through:

-That will bleed though every layer.
+That will bleed through every layer.
 Don’t panic!
 There is an easy fix.

-I prefer the spray, but ended up using the brush-on kind since I ran out.
-This stuff dries super fast, and in just an hour, you can get on with your painting.
-It is stinky though, so use outside or in a very well ventilated area.
-This is also fantastic for sealing in super musty odors.
-(This can also go on right over paint if you’ve already painted before you discovered bleed-through.)
-You can also use traditional primer as well.
+Shellac is stinky, so if you choose to use it, be sure to use it outside or in a very well ventilated area.
+The BOSS is very low-odor.
+Both are fantastic for sealing in super musty odors as well.
+(Both can be applied right over paint if you’ve already painted before you discovered bleed-through.)
+You can also use a traditional primer as well.
 (If you still experience bleed through, you may need one more coat before continuing.)